Improving Robust Decisions with Data: Objective Improvements

-The following theorem characterizes what property the data-revised set must possess in order to obtain objective improvement in all monotone decision problems.

-\begin{theorem} The revision with data provides an objective improvement in all monotone decision problems if and only if the data-revised set is a truth-accommodating refinement. \end{theorem}

-Notice that a data-revised set continues to be a truth-accommodating refinement no matter which DGP accommodated by it turns out to be the true one.
+Crucially, a truth-accommodating refinement does not have this issue: A data-revised set continues to be a truth-accommodating refinement no matter which DGP accommodated by it turns out to be the truth.
 Therefore, Theorem \ref{thm_monotone} indeed further implies that the objective improvement can be guaranteed simultaneously under multiple DGPs, contrasting to the conclusion in Corollary \ref{cor_atmost_one}.